alopezrivera/OneNoteExporter/README.md

     ```

 * Unfortunately support for markdown lags behind that for Org Mode (eg: removal of empty list items).
 I haven't got the time to polish it, and neither the need.
 If you do please feel free to contribute!

+## Supported Markups

+With support is meant that `owo` understands which file type you are trying to export your notes to: it will use this knowledge to appropriately name files and apply [default Markup Packs](#markup-packs) if `markupPack` is set to `''` in [line 74 of your config.ps1](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L74).

+`owo` supports all (as of June 2022) Pandoc supported markups, as follows (from the [Pandoc manual](https://pandoc.org/MANUAL.html)),

+- Emacs Org Mode
+  - `org`

+- Markdown
+  - `markdown_strict`

+- CommonMark
+  - `commonmark`
+  - `commonmark_x`

+- GitHub-Flavored Markdown
+  - `gfm`
+  - `markdown_github`

+- Pandoc Markdown
+  - `markdown`

+- MultiMarkdown
+  - `markdown_mmd`

+- PHP Markdown Extra
+  - `markdown_phpextra`

+## Markup Packs

+You can specify your Markup Pack of choice [line 74 of your config.ps1](https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L74). `markupPack` may have three values, as follows:

+### `'<markup pack>'`

+You Markup Pack of choice.

+### `''`

+The default Markup Pack for your export format. `owo` determines which Markup Pack to use by first [identifying the extension](https://github.com/alopezrivera/owo/blob/7a6e7f9769eb8a05ca9e8f169699cd21fff55761/src/Conversion/Conversion-Markup.psm1#L3) of the file format you have specified in your [Pandoc call(https://github.com/alopezrivera/owo/blob/6ec09267553cec5848c02fa2f20531185b2b2289/config_example.ps1#L66) (currently `.org` and `.md`), and then choosing the [default Markup Pack](https://github.com/alopezrivera/owo/blob/7a6e7f9769eb8a05ca9e8f169699cd21fff55761/src/Conversion/Conversion-Markup.psm1#L94) for that format.

+### `'none'`

+No post-processing will be applied.

 ## Requirements